 Amidst the beauty of these southern Utah canyons, you’ll discover charm in the small, rural communities of Long Valley.
-The small communities north of Kanab have existed through the years mainly due to the vision, devotion and hard work of generations of people who settled the area, raised their families, and built lasting
+The communities north of Kanab have existed through the years mainly due to the vision, devotion and hard work of generations of people who settled the area, raised their families, and built lasting communities.

-The history of southern Utah is filled with accounts of pioneers who braved hostile conditions to establish new settlements.
+The history of southern Utah is filled with historic accounts of pioneers who braved hostile conditions to establish new settlements.
 The towns of Long Valley were founded in the mid-1800s by Mormon settlers, dedicated to building united and self-sufficient communities.
-Through their ingenuity and commitment, they laid a strong foundation for the rural way of life which is still proudly celebrated today.
+Through their ingenuity and commitment, they laid a strong foundation for the rural way of life, which is still proudly celebrated today.

 Agriculture has been a mainstay to this area’s survival and independence.
 Ranches and family farms spread out along the valley and into the canyons, and backyards are filled with gardens and fruit trees, many planted by early settlers.

 For the pioneers, sharing their knowledge, tools, skills, and the foods that they grew helped the community survive.
 That spirit of community remains strong.

-Old-time fun and games, exhibits of fruits and vegetables, arts and crafts, great entertainment, and livestock and small animals raised by community youth in 4H and FFA, offer a glimpse at a wonderful way of life and a rich agricultural heritage.
+Old-time fun and games, exhibits of fruits and vegetables, arts and crafts, great entertainment, and livestock and small animals raised by community youth in 4H and FFA offer a glimpse at a wonderful way of life and a rich agricultural heritage.

 Rural America offers a peaceful enchantment rarely found in today’s world.
-With history, beautiful surroundings, friendly people, and amazing food to share, rural America is alive and well in Long Valley.
+With history, beautiful surroundings, friendly people and amazing food to share, rural America is alive and well in Long Valley!